-LCD keypad shield arduino maple chipkit case by macsboost is licensed under the Attribution - Non-Commercial - Share Alike license.
+LCD keypad shield arduino maple chipkit case by macsboost is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure macsboost would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure macsboost would love to see what you've printed.
+Please document your print and share a Make with the community.